GetShopTV/changelogged/README.md

 Version relevant to common changelog is known from git.

+Attention.
+I've run into that so I describe.
+While bumping first run `changelogged`.
+Then release with generated version and pull.
+This way tool will now actual previous tag.

 Text of help message:
 ```
 This tool can check your changelogs and bump versions in project.